 Medical informatics professionals optimize the use and transmission of medical data to influence systems that facilitate beneficial patient-physician relationships to improve patient care and outcomes.
 They seek connected, efficient processes through the revelation of patterns and opportunities in health care data.

-Medical Informatics concentration requirements
+Medical Informatics degree requirements

-QBS Medical Informatics students participate in interdisciplinary courses that deepen their understanding of the reach of the field and expand their skill set.
+Medical Informatics students participate in interdisciplinary courses that deepen their understanding of the reach of the field and expand their skill set.
 They gain a competitive advantage for data-driven careers in health care and biomedicine in both academia and industry settings.

-Health Informatics electives include foundations of biostatistics, survey research and methods, statistical measurement and analysis in quality improvement, environmental health science and policy, molecular basis of human health and disease, and clinical epidemiology.
+Medical Informatics electives include foundations of biostatistics, survey research and methods, statistical measurement and analysis in quality improvement, environmental health science and policy, molecular basis of human health and disease, and clinical epidemiology.

 Create solutions that improve patient care